remka/tilesheet/README.md

 The script will create another image in the same folder, identical *minus* duplicated tiles.

-The `level.png` image was created by [Clint Bellanger](https://opengameart.org/forumtopic/feedback-on-16px-robots-and-tiles) and used only for illustration purpose.

 ## Limitations / TODO

 * Only supports square tiles for now

+## Credits / Thanks

+Thanks to [@blld](https://github.com/blldand-tiles) who helped me solve my *ghost tiles* issue.
+You rock bro!

+The `level.png` image was created by [Clint Bellanger](https://opengameart.org/forumtopic/feedback-on-16px-robots-and-tiles) and used only for illustration purpose.